solidiquis/erdtree/README.md

 - `dust` only shows a limited set of files in the file-tree by default, but also defaults to showing the largest files first.
 - `erdtree` keeps the spirit of `tree` with respect to the output while `dust` has a horizontal bar graph.

-I haven't used `dust` substantially so these are the immediate differences I cam across.
+I haven't used `dust` substantially so these are the immediate differences I came across.
 Try `dust` and `erdtree` and see which best suits you.

 ## Rules for Contributing and Feature Requests